ncdanielsen/it2901-bachelor/frontend/README.md

 In order to avoid crashes, functions such as `get`, `has` and `set` have been used frequently, [lodash](https://lodash.com).

+### And more...
+For full details, see package.json.

 <br>

 ## Below: highly relevant auto-generated readme from create-react-app